redamessoudi/optimized-docker-image-for-springboot/README.md

 ## Code
 This is the basic branch of the project with no docker stuff.

-Check different branches for different optimization.
+Check different branches for different optimizations.